arthurgassner/time-teller/README.md

 # How to install

 > [!IMPORTANT]
-> This software is meant to be run on a RPi Zero 2W hooked to a Waveshare’s 7.5inch e-Paper screen.
+> This script is meant to be run on a RPi Zero 2W hooked to a Waveshare’s 7.5inch e-Paper screen.
 > To set it up correctly, please follow TODO LINK WEBSITE

 1. Install the necessary libraries with